 After the loaves are done and come out of the oven, let the loaves cool slightly and rest in their pan.
 This will give the bread a chance to set and not sink in the middle.
 I like the loaves to come to room temperature, but even just 10 minutes of cooling is fine.
 By grasping the edges of the parchment paper, the pumpkin loaf will easily lift right out of the pan.

 Step 6: Slice, serve and enjoy!

 Feel free to slice this delicious Starbucks Pumpkin Loaf while still warm.
 It’s amazing as is, or even with a spread of butter or sweet cream cheese.
-It makes for a great treat with your coffee and pairs perfectly with my White Chocolate Pumpkin Spice Latte!

 If you love Starbucks treats, be sure to check out my post for Copycat Cranberry Bliss Bars!
 Another really yummy Starbucks holiday treat that you can make at home!

 Because this recipe makes two loaves, I like to enjoy one right away while still warm, and then freeze the other for later.
 It’s great to enjoy for a morning breakfast treat or serve with your fall Sunday brunch.
 I’ve shared this Starbucks Pumpkin Loaf with friends and neighbors, and have even wrapped up slices for a bake sale!

 Here’s a quick reference shopping list of the ingredients you’ll need to make this amazing Starbucks Pumpkin Loaf: